How To Even Skin Tone: 7 Derm-Approved Natural Tips & Treatments

 This antioxidant is beloved by skin care folk and professionals thanks to its collagen-boosting and brightening abilities.
 For collagen production, vitamin C helps stimulate fibroblasts (which are the things in our cells that create collagen and elastin) as well as help stabilize the collagen you do have.
 This will help even texture and tone, as keeping your skin's structure strong inherently helps the appearance.

 Vitamin C goes far beyond collagen, however.
-Using vitamin C topically has been shown to help overall quality and tone by diminishing hyperpigmentation, brightening complexions, decreasing moisture loss, helping reduce skin inflammation, and fighting against UV-induced photodamage.
+Using vitamin C topically has been shown to help overall quality and tone by diminishing hyperpigmentation1, brightening2 complexions, decreasing moisture3 loss, helping reduce skin inflammation1, and fighting against UV-induced photodamage4.

 Bonus: It's good for all skin types, and most people find it tolerable.
 "Vitamin C is one of the few active ingredients that can benefit all skin types," says Elizabeth Tanzi, M.D., board-certified dermatologist in the Washington, D.C., metro area and associate professor of dermatology at George Washington University Medical Center.